andrewjmead/wpsites/README.md

 The config file is nothing more than a PHP file that returns an associative array.
 This associative array is where you can customize the options and define your own templates.
 While you will end up adding a bit more to it, it'll always follow this same simple structure.

 There are three top-level properties.

-The first is `sites_directory`.
+First up is `sites_directory`.

 The value for `sites_directory` should be a path to a directory on your computer.
 This directory is where WPSites will create your new sites.
 Unless you're using Laravel Herd, you'll need to update this value to point to whatever directorty you're serving up.
 For MAMP PRO, that would be `'$HOME/Sites'`.